We build software for nonprofits

-Hack4Impact is a 501 (c)(3) nonprofit organization based at the University of Pennsylvania in Philadelphia.
+Hack4Impact is a 501 (c)(3) nonprofit organization founded at the University of Pennsylvania in Philadelphia, with chapters at various colleges across the United States.
 We collaborate with nonprofits and other socially responsible organizations to develop software that meets important social and humanitarian needs.

 Some of our past clients have included Kiva Zip, the OSET Foundation, and Reading Terminal Market.Learn more about us →

-Each semester, Hack4Impact chooses three to five projects suggested by nonprofits.
+Each Hack4Impact chapter chooses three to five projects per semester to work on with nonprofits.
 We work in small groups led by a project manager and technical lead to develop the application, taking into account our clients’ requirements and suggestions.
 Below are some of the projects we’ve completed in the past.See all our completed projects →

 Philly Food Finder